 If you have money to spare, featherbeds are also worth investing in because they are considered high-grade toppers.
 They are incredibly soft and don’t retain heat, unlike latex and memory foam.
-Toppers like the Allied Essentials Luxe Goose Featherbed (view deal on Amazon) are also designed, so feathers don’t poke out.
+Toppers like the Allied Essentials Luxe Goose Featherbed (view on Amazon) are also designed, so feathers don’t poke out.
 One downside is that the feathers often compress together, so you need to fluff it up every once in a while.
 Also, don’t get these if you are allergic to birds.

 What Size Sheets Fit a College Dorm Bed?

 It’s essential to get the size of the sheets right.
 If they’re too small, they won’t cover all ends of the mattress.
 Sheets that are too big may rest on the dirty floor.
 Choose ones that are 38 inches wide by 80 inches long.
 You should get at least two sets of sheets, so the other one would serve as a spare sheet in case you need to clean your current one.